mautic/user-documentation/docs/contributing/contributing.rst

 We welcome contributions to improve and maintain Mautic documentation.

-To contribute to the Mautic user guide, fork the [Mautic user documentation GitHub repository](mautic-docs-github).
+To contribute to the Mautic user documentation, fork the :xref:`Mautic GitHub User Documentation` repository.

-To contribute to the Mautic developer documentation, fork the [Mautic developer documentation GitHub repository](developer-docs-github).
+To contribute to the Mautic developer documentation, fork the :xref:`Mautic GitHub Developer Documentation`.

 These guidelines outline how to contribute to the Mautic documentation hosted on GitHub.
-Changes to this document can be proposed in a pull request (PR).
+Make proposed changes by submitting a pull request (PR).

 - :ref:`Understanding the Repository Structure`
 - :ref:`Reading the Style Guide`